united medicare advisors logo dark

-How to choose a Medigap coverage level
+How to Choose a Medigap Coverage Level

 With 10 different options to consider, finding the ideal Medicare Supplement (Medigap) plan can be a daunting task.
 How do you weigh the choices?
 Find out how to choose a Medicare Supplement plan that’s right for you.

-Medicare Supplement Insurance Basics
+Medicare Supplement basics

 Before you start browsing plans, make sure you know the basics of Medigap.
 There are 10 different Medigap policies, and each one comes with standard benefits across the nation.
 The exceptions to this rule are Massachusetts, Minnesota, and Wisconsin, which standardize Medigap policies differently.